 Competition is the fundamental principle of good procurement practice.
 Open, transparent and fair procedures for awarding public sector contracts for procurement of goods/plants, works and services help to create dependable and stable market conditions for private enterprises.
 They also form the basis for establishing accountability and enhance the cost-effective use of public funds, a matter that is of concern for NEFCO, its owners as well as its countries of operation.

 Open, transparent and fair procedures

-Open, transparent and fair procedures in line with established international procurement practices are the basis of NEFCO’s Procurement Guidelines.
-Current Procurement Guidelines were adopted by the NEFCO Board of Directors on 12 December 2013.
+Open, transparent and fair procedures in line with established international procurement practices are the basis of procurement in NEFCO-financed projects.

-We have a set of Procurement Guidelines and Recommended Tender Documents that are applied to projects financed by NEFCO.
+We have a set of Recommended Tender Documents that are used in NEFCO-financed projects.
 Download the documents at the bottom of the page.

 Tender notices on other sites

 Guidance on handling procurement complaints is available on Procurement complaints.

 In accordance with our transparency policy, we publish a list of awarded contracts on a periodical basis.